serafeim-michas/streem/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 The input data contained in the **Data** folder are collected through publicly available sources.
 The license does not apply to input data.

+## Acknowledgements
+The development of STREEM has been partially supported by the participation of the developer in the:
+* EC-funded Horizon 2020 Framework Programme for Research and Innovation (EU H2020) Project titled "Sustainable energy transitions laboratory" (SENTINEL) with grant agreement No. 837089
+* EC funded Horizon 2020 Framework Programme for Research and Innovation (EU H2020) Project titled "Enabling Positive Tipping Points towards clean-energy transitions in Coal and Carbon Intensive Regions" (Tipping+) with grant agreement No. 884565

+developed and applied in the context of the following projects funded by the European Commission